Current (financial services company): Product Launches

 In January 2022, Current launched a 4% APY savings product.

 In October 2022, Current launched crypto trading without fees in partnership with Zero Hash, giving its over four million members access to buy and sell dozens of coins on its platform without paying trading fees and with instant liquidity from trades.

-Also in October 2022, Current announced it was now doing its own processing directly with Visa after completing a seamless, live BIN migration to the Visa DPS Forward platform from a third party processor.
+Also in October 2022, Current announced it was now doing its own processing directly with Visa.